General Electric Company’s (GE) Marketing Mix or 4Ps – Analysis

 4. Public relations

 General Electric applies direct marketing as its primary tactic of promoting products in target markets.
-In the context of this marketing mix, direct marketing is used to promote GE’s digital products to organizations and practitioners in the healthcare industry.
-Similarly, the company directly markets its aviation products to airline companies around the world.
+In the context of this marketing mix, direct marketing is used to promote GE’s digital products to business organizations.
+Similarly, the company directly markets its avionics products to aviation companies around the world.
 On the other hand, advertising is used in some of General Electric’s target markets.
-For example, the conglomerate advertises its consumer appliances products, which are strategically managed under the Energy Connections & Lighting operating segment.
-In addition, GE implements sales promotion in the form of special offers to promote a variety of products, such as consumer appliances and electric lighting products.
+For example, the company advertises to promote its industrial services.
+In addition, GE implements sales promotion in the form of special offers to promote a variety of products, such as its grid solutions.
 Also, public relations promote GE and its products through goodwill for the target market.
-In applying public relations, the corresponding tactics are aligned with General Electric’s corporate social responsibility strategy, which contributes goodwill.
-Promotional activities are dependent on and contribute to brand strength, which is one of the strengths of the business (Read: SWOT Analysis of General Electric Company).
-Thus, this component of GE’s marketing mix or 4Ps accounts for the nature of business transactions with other firms in various industries.
+In applying public relations, the corresponding tactics are aligned with General Electric’s corporate social responsibility strategy to satisfy stakeholders.
+Promotional activities are dependent on and contribute to brand strength, which is one of the strengths of the business shown in the SWOT analysis of General Electric Company.
+Thus, this component of GE’s marketing mix accounts for the nature of business transactions with other firms in various industries.

-This component of the marketing mix or 4P determines the price points and price ranges for General Electric Company’s products.
-The conglomerate’s strategic approach in this case is to consider market conditions and the types of products it offers.
-For example, GE sets its prices by evaluating supply and demand conditions in target markets for electric lighting products.
-This strategic approach ensures that the business remains strong against competitors like 3M and Siemens.
+This component of the marketing mix or 4P determines the price points and price ranges for General Electric’s products.
+The company’s strategic approach in this case is to consider market conditions and the types of products it offers.
+For example, GE sets its prices by evaluating supply and demand conditions in target markets for digital industrial services.
+This strategic approach ensures that the business remains strong against competitors, like 3M and Siemens.
 General Electric’s management applies the following pricing strategies:

 1. Market-oriented pricing strategy